 This weekly group offers a place for men struggling with various social and relational difficulties to be supported and understood.

-This weekly group provides a supportive space for individuals in their early 20s to practice skills to improve relationships.
+This weekly group provides a supportive space for young men in their early 20s to practice skills to improve relationships.

 This weekly group for men is designed to improve participants' relationships by offering a supportive place to practice interpersonal skills.